SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

 In short, the design use a pipeline API in order to :

 - Propagate data into the pipeline automatically
-- Allow design space exploration with less paine (retiming, moving around the architecture)
+- Allow design space exploration with less pain (retiming, moving around the architecture)
 - Handle the valid/ready arbitration
 - Reduce boiler plate code